lambdaclass/mirra_backend/load_test/reports/2023_11_24/report.md

 - Each player sent an action each 30 ms.
 - Really really poor UX, game freezes and projectiles behave badly.
-- For the 1000 players tests, we had to increase the file descriptor limit with ulimit -n 65000 on both the server and the client.
+- For the 100 games with 10 players each tests (i.e. 1000 players in total),
+  we had to increase the file descriptor limit with ulimit -n 65000 on both the server and the client.
 - We used the LoadTest.PlayerSupervisor.spawn_players/2 function
   for each load test.